-Perhaps that simple observation offers a profounder insight into their origin than any Darwinian presuppositions.
+Perhaps that simple observation offers a profounder insight into their origin than any Darwinian suppositions.
 Insects exist not because they are accidents of nature but because they play a vital role in communities bigger than themselves.
 Whether prey or predator, organisms are interdependent, and both their origin and subsequent diversification can be understood in the context of creation, cataclysm and ecological recovery.
 So take time to study and marvel at the different insect orders on display: the crickets, the termites, the praying mantids, the stick insects, the earwigs, the flies.
 And don’t miss the case teeming with live Madagascan hissing cockroaches up to three inches long.
-As we said, there is something for everyone in this museum.
+To repeat, there is something for everyone in this museum.

 Built in 1828, the Rotunda is the oldest geological museum in Britain, perhaps in the world.
 It was founded to illustrate the work of the pioneering stratigrapher William Smith (1769-1839).
-Smith showed that particular fossils occurred only in the strata of particular periods, allowing strata from different areas to be correlated with one another.
+Smith showed that particular fossils occurred only in the strata of particular periods, allowing strata from different areas to be correlated.
 This ‘principle of faunal succession’ was a crucial first step in piecing together Earth history on a regional and ultimately global scale.
-In 1799 Smith produced the world’s first geological map, showing the distribution of rocks around Bath, and in 1815 he published the first geological map of England and Wales.
-His main purpose was practical, for an ability to map rocks hidden from view was important for canal-building and mining.
+In 1799 Smith produced the first ever geological map, showing the distribution of rocks around Bath, and in 1815 published the first geological map of England and Wales.
+His main purpose was practical, for the ability to map rocks hidden from view was important for canal-building and mining.
 He offered no explanation as to why fossil species had such a restricted stratigraphic range.

 The museum consists of three main areas.
 One, ‘Shell Geology Now’, shows interviews with geologists who describe what it is like to work in oil exploration, fossil preparation or researching dinosaur tracks.
 Also interesting is a display of the newly discovered ‘Speeton plesiosaur’ from the Lower Cretaceous.
-You can see signs of predation by other animals, and oysters are said to have colonised some bones.
-Another area on the same floor, ‘Gateway to the Dinosaur Coast,’ is a disappointment: hackneyed in its reference to dinosaurs and only superficially child-friendly, the games, though they may amuse, educate little.
+You can see signs of predation, and oysters are said to have colonised some bones.
+Another area on the same floor, ‘Gateway to the Dinosaur Coast,’ is a disappointment: hackneyed in its reference to dinosaurs and only superficially child-friendly – the games may amuse, but they educate little.
 One redeeming feature if you bend down to knee level is a wonderful slab of fossil invertebrates.
 The third area is the rotunda gallery, the heart of the museum: visually stunning, and with perseverance you can make some sense of its exhibits.
 In presenting material on the social history of Scarborough, its natural history and even some Egyptology they try to do too much.
 Smith himself gets crowded out.